Fiat brings in U.S. car bailout adviser for Chrysler buyout

-MILAN/NEW YORK, Sept 20 (Reuters) - Italian carmaker Fiat has brought in a veteran of the 2009 U.S. autos sector bailout in a bid to break the deadlock in talks for it to buy out the minority investor in U.S. automaker Chrysler, a person familiar with the matter said on Friday.
+MILAN/NEW YORK (Reuters) - Italian carmaker Fiat FIA.MI has brought in a veteran of the 2009 U.S. autos sector bailout in a bid to break the deadlock in talks for it to buy out the minority investor in U.S. automaker Chrysler, a person familiar with the matter said on Friday.

 Fiat, which owns 58.5 percent of Chrysler, has appointed Lazard Vice Chairman Ron Bloom to help with the negotiations with VEBA, a healthcare trust fund affiliated with the United Auto Workers (UAW) union that owns the remaining 41.5 percent.